cybertriage/DFIR_Ransomware_Project/docs/contribute.md

 This project is community led and you can get involved by submitting GitHub pull requests with updates to current pages or entirely new pages.

+# EXE vs TTP

+Make sure that data you add is about the ransomware executable and not about the attackers who use the executable.
+Many blog posts merge these concepts and it can be confusing to determine what happened because of the ransomware EXE versus the attacker decided to do something.
+We find the best blogs to use are ones that reverse engineer the EXE because they often ignore the attacker TTPs.

+For example, it could be that all known attacks using Ransomware Family X use phishing as their initial attack vector.
+But, if phishing is not part of the EXE, then it doesn't go into this framework.
+After all, an attacker could decide tomorrow to use a server exploit to gain access and use the same ransomware EXE.

 # Expanding an Existing Family
 1. Make a fork of the [repo](https://github.com/cybertriage/DFIR_Ransomware_Project).
 2. Make a branch (optional).